o3de/o3de.org/content/docs/userguide/animation/editor/blending-blendtwoadditive.md

      You can use a **Float Constant** node, for example, to specify a float value between `0.0` and `1.0`\.
 A value of `0.0` means **Pose 2** does not affect **Pose 1** at all\.
 A value of `1.0` means that **Pose 2** is fully added on top of **Pose 1**\.
 Other nodes that can specify **Weight** include the **Parameter** node, the **Smoothing** node, and so on\.
    + **Output Pose** – The result of the blended poses, which you can visualize as `Pose 1 + (Pose 2 * Weight)`\.

-## Blend Two Additive Node Attributes<a name="animation-editor-blending-blendtwoadditive-attributes"></a>
+## Blend Two Additive Node Attributes {#animation-editor-blending-blendtwoadditive-attributes}

-For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses.md#animation-editor-blending-attributes)\.
+For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses#animation-editor-blending-attributes)\.

 The **Extraction Mode** for the **Blend Two Additive** node features masking and additive blending, which adds complexity over **Extraction Mode** for transitions\.